 You really shouldn’t put corn husks down your disposal.
-The husks are fibrous and tough, and those fibrous threads can wind around your disposal’s blades and tangle and jam the motor.
+The husks are fibrous and tough, and those fibrous threads can wind around the disposal’s blades and tangle and jam the motor.
 It could make for an a-maizing mess.
-Compost them, or toss in your food-waste bin.
+Compost them, or toss them into your food-waste bin.

 6. Onion skins

 Treat onion skins much like you would corn husks.
-They appear papery and thin, but, like their corny brethren, onion skins can get caught in the disposal’s blades and stop them from spinning.
+They appear papery and thin — but, like their corny brethren, onion skins can get caught in a disposal’s blades and stop them from spinning.
 Composting them is a much more a-peeling option.

 8. Banana peels

 Cooked pasta and rice are delicious, but the leftovers can create a disposal dilemma.
-The whirring blades can mash these products into a starchy paste that will clog your drain.
+The whirring blades can mash these products into a starchy paste that will clog the drain and pipes.
 Dump any leftover pasta into your food-waste bin — or better yet, save it for a second-day snack.

 12. Coffee grounds

-While you’re thinking about it, check out: “A Dozen Great Ways to Get Rid of Hard-to-Get-Rid-of Stuff.”
+While you’re thinking about it, check out: “How to Get Rid of 6 Hard-to-Sell Things.”

 15. Bread dough

-Celery’s crisp and delicious, good in salads or stir-fries, and a dieter’s staple.
+Celery is crisp and delicious, and it’s a dieter’s staple.
 But one place it doesn’t belong is down the disposal.
 Those stringy, twisty threads that peel off celery when you’re snacking on it are like evil little octopus tentacles that can’t wait to wind their way around your disposal’s blades.

 18. Seafood shells